You are here

 There are a number of sources of information about the river conditions.

-When the river level is above normal, Anu's page gives a good picture of what is happening.
-They also include links to one of the Oxford weather stations and the Osney and Iffley Lock river gauges.
+When the river level is above normal, Anu's Isis Level gives a good picture of what is happening.
+It also include links to one of the Oxford weather stations and the Osney and Iffley Lock river gauges.

 City of Oxford Rowing Club have an online weather station that gives current temperature and wind speed when it is operational.